| "Pray

 spirituality revolves around participation in our

 Father's Kingdom, not retreat into our own.
+We typically

 spend our lives seeking to expand our own